Skip to main content

 I’ve found myself on an unplanned sabbatical due to factors completely beyond my control.
-Sudden caregiving responsibilities, and the growing apathy toward my work from all quarters, have forced me to step back.
+Sudden caregiving responsibilities, and the absolute apathy toward my work from all quarters in my region (international interest and multiple media coverage be damned), have forced me to step back.
 Not to think or replan or reevaluate, but simply to flatline the monitor.

 Time now drifts by in household chores, repairs, and errands.
 Fixing a 50-year-old bungalow, a 20-year-old car, and then there’s the “Toilet of Doom.”